berea-college-csc236/berea-college-csc236.github.io/index.md

 - Read [Chapter 4 in our Data Structures textbook](https://moodle.berea.edu/mod/lti/view.php?id=641943) in preparation for a possible reading quiz on Friday

 ## Reminder: Exam E1 will be Wednesday, October 11, 2023

+## No class: Monday, October 9; have a productive Reading Day!

 ## Day 19: Friday, October 6, 2023